Springtime in the Adirondacks

 Details

-Workshop begins Tuesday, May 13th at 3:00 pm and ends Friday, May 16th at noon in Long Lake, NY.
+Workshop begins Tuesday, May 12th at 3:00 pm and ends Friday, May 15th at noon in Upper Jay, NY.

 Registration Fees

 Springtime in the Adirondacks is a wonderful and oft overlooked season, with the vibrant, fresh lime green colors of new spring foliage.
 Abundant wildflowers including trout lilies and trilliums dot the forest floors and spring snowmelt from the mountains overflow streams, creating compelling creek compositions of rushing spring waters, mossy rocks, and swirling foam.
+The fresh, saturated lime green color of new foliage growth lasts for about 2 weeks, and along with rushing springtime rivers and streams, fiddlehead ferns, and forest wildflowers, all contribute to excellent stream and forest photography.
 These are the scenes we plan to photograph, unique to the freshness of springtime.
-Locations include the Raquette River, Buttermilk Falls, lake Eaton, Grampus Lake, Lake Durant, and Bog River Falls, among others.
-We will be operating out of the beautiful hamlet of Long Lake which straddles the boundary between the High Peaks and the Lakes region of the Airondacks.
-The fresh, saturated lime green color of new foliage growth lasts for about 2 weeks, and along with rushing springtime rivers and streams, fiddlehead ferns, and forest wildflowers, all contribute to excellent stream and forest photography.
+This year we will be exploring and photographing in the High Peaks region around the Wilmington, Upper Jay, and Keene Valley areas.
+Locations include the East and West Branches of the Ausable River, Chapel Pond, and locations along the Wilmington Notch, among others.
+We will be operating out of the ADK Trail Inn in Upper Jay which is situated on the East Branch of the Ausable River.
 We will tailor our specific shooting locations to match and complement the day’s weather, whether that's more intimate forest and stream scenes on a wet, rainy day or grand vistas for a spectacular sunrise or sunset on a clearer day.

 Photography and Learning